callfreak/aoeiv-unoffical-api/_docs/setup-content-editor.md

 ## Setup the debug arguments

-For debugging your mods and gather information from the running Game, you need to start Age of Empires IV with some <strong>Launch Options</strong>.
+For debugging your mods and gather information from the running Game, you need to start Age of Empires IV with some **Launch Options**.

 ### Steam

 1. Right Click on your Age of Empires IV game in your steam-library.
 2. Open the Properties/Settings
-3. Under <strong>Launch Options</strong> paste in following text:
+3. Under **Launch Options** paste in following text:

 ```
 -dev -enableRpc